-In the 2017 cycle, refinery inputs have been estimated for 2015 by the IEA Secretariat based on supply to correct the disbalance between inputs and outputs; discrepancies may appear in the 2015 refinery balance.
-Due to limited refinery outputs data being available from 2015 onwards, refinery losses may appear higher than they are.
+In the 2017 edition, refinery inputs have been estimated for 2015 by the IEA Secretariat based on supply to correct the disbalance between inputs and outputs; discrepancies may appear in the 2015 refinery balance.

-In 2016, refinery gas is reported in the transformation sector.
+In the 2016 edition, refinery gas is reported in the transformation sector.
 A break in time series and statistical difference appear as more information on the supply side remains unavailable.

-Quantities of other hydrocarbons reported until 2015 correspond to petroleum coke produced from coal tar.
-From 2016, this information is no longer available.
+Quantities of other hydrocarbons reported correspond to petroleum coke produced from coal tar.
+This information is not available for 2016.